 5. Purchasing special deterrents such as lockdown pads and alarm systems to secure valuable assets such as computers, small scientific devices, etc…check with University Police at ext.
 6333 for safety programs to enhance room and asset security.

 6. If an item is stolen, call University Police at ext.
 6333 immediately.
-UPD will then report this to Business Services through a Theft Report.
+UPD will then report this to Inventory Control through a Theft Report.

 What should I do if something has been stolen?